What is TIBER?

 understand how individuals will behave when they make economic choices

-In this way, Tiber hopes not only to contribute to the building of new
+TIBER not only contributes to the building of new

-theories of human economic behavior, but als to contribute to the
+theories of human economic behavior, but also to contribute to the

 development of new methodologies to study this behavior.

-Tiber also hopes to play a role in the societal debate about economic
+TIBER also wants to play a role in the societal debate about economic

 problems and behavior.
 How do people decide what position they want to